 Here are the different categories of content you can have:

 - Hero content: The big idea you wish to communicate

 - Hub content: Audience-specific messages which aim to strengthen customer relationship

 - Hygiene content: Pithy details about your business which help attract new customers

 Choose the right mix of content needed to achieve your goals

-Whether your goals is enhancing a brand image or boosting sales, here is the combination of content your brand can benefit from:
+Whether your goals are enhancing a brand image or boosting sales, here is the combination of content your brand can benefit from:

 - Owned: Any communication created solely by the brand, in various marketing collaterals and social media platforms